Our Teachers, Their Passion, Their Commitment

 In her spare time, Angie tutors individual students.
 She has also been commissioned to run summer drama and media studies workshops at Oxford University.
 She was also invited to deliver lectures about Mary Shelley’s Frankenstein to hundreds of university students at The Royal Opera House in Central London, and has visited the Pepperdine and Lipscomb University study abroad programs as a guest speaker.
 Now, Angie is preparing for a PhD programme in English Literature and Victorian Gender Studies, which she hopes to begin in September 2020.

 Nate won a scholarship to Governor’s Academy and graduated with honors as a scholar, athlete, and musician.
 He applied for and was granted a music merit scholarship to further his studies at Ohio Wesleyan University.
 At Ohio Wesleyan, he continued to study music, but he majored in voice, studying all of the technical and physiological components of the human vocal instrument.
 He was also elected captain of the Track team, and his physical training for track also contributed to his understanding of how the whole body contributes to breathing and supporting the voice.
+Nate then went on to complete his Master at Boston University.
+He is now certified to teach History and certified in Special Education.

 For the next ten years, Nate was a professional musician and singer in a band.
 He traveled the country performing on television, and stage, while also serving as the Master of Ceremonies for many events, including weddings, bar mitzvahs, and balls.
 His years of studying the voice were now put to the test, as his voice became his livelihood.